wei2912/cgjs/helloworld/exercises.md

 This week, there will be no coding exercises.
 We need you to complete two courses for week 4:

 1. [Codecademy’s course on HTML & CSS](http://www.codecademy.com/tracks/web).
 You will only need to complete the “HTML Basics” section.
-2. [Mozilla Developer Network's Getting started with CSS](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started).
+2. [Mozilla Developer Network’s Getting started with CSS](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started).
 You will only need to complete up till “8.
 Color”.

 If you have knowledge of HTML and CSS, just give a quick skim through these courses to ensure that you know everything you will need.